Somenpradhan/Java-code/README.md

 # Java-code
-All the java codes are available here
+All the java codes are available here.
+Author - Somen Pradhan